 Following results are based on the assumption that both GS and BS are co-located at the same site.
 In addition, adjustment of the sector antennas in the same direction is considered.
 The positions of the LTE UE as well as of the aircraft with the DA2GC AS are varied on a straight line in the main BS antenna beam (LTE UE for distances up to 5 km, DA2GC AS up to 100 km).
 Only results for the lowest altitude of the DA2GC AS (about 3 km) have been included in the present document, as this represents the worst case for the interference into the terrestrial LTE network.

-For the interference protection ratio a I/N value of -6dB has been considered in the evaluations as already stated in Table and Two center frequencies for the LTE and DA2GC signal have been chosen from the middle of the 3400-3600 MHz band with a difference of 20 and 25 MHz each, i.e. the frequency guard band between the channel block edges is 0 and 5 MHz, respectively.
+For the interference protection ratio a I/N value of -6dB has been considered in the evaluations as already stated in Table 20 and Table 21 Two center frequencies for the LTE and DA2GC signal have been chosen from the middle of the 3400-3600 MHz band with a difference of 20 and 25 MHz each, i.e. the frequency guard band between the channel block edges is 0 and 5 MHz, respectively.
 The channel bandwidth of both signals is assumed to be 20 MHz, i.e. 100 RBs are assumed to be covered per OFDMA signal resulting in 18 MHz RF bandwidth [1][2].

 As said before all evaluations are based on deterministic scenarios only.
 Statistical evaluations based on Monte-Carlo simulations with SEAMCAT will follow in the next step.